Cầu Giấy: Topography

-Detail map of three new wards Nghĩa Đô, Cầu Giấy, and Yên Hòa.

 Climate

 Like Hanoi, under the Köppen climate classification Cầu Giấy has a humid subtropical climate (Cfa).
 There is significant air pollution in Cầu Giấy like other urban districts of Hanoi.
 A study by Vietnam National University in 2022 determined that most of the air pollution in Cầu Giấy is caused by particulates.
 Nitrogen oxides, carbon monoxide and sulfur dioxide in the air are also present in significant amount.